dorkodu/sage/sage.md

     I think I owe a thank to the GraphQL community.
 What they did was really exciting and changed the mindset of the industry about approaching to a fresh way of doing things.

     Also while writing this document, I was *heavily inspired by* their specification, especially for the document structure.
-I am *literally* just a kid, so it was really hard for me to do these boring paperwork before writing an actual implementation.
+I am *literally* just a kid, so it was really hard for me to do boring paperwork to publish an open standard before writing an actual implementation.